 4. Surfing board is the leading cause of injuries among surfers (45%).

-5. According to a study, 82% of experienced swimmers in Australia consider themselves competent enough to recognize a rip current, but are they really?
+5. According to a study, 82% of experienced swimmers in Australia consider themselves competent enough to recognize a rip current, but are they?

-6. In regard to surfing, death statistics show that 69% of young men (aged 16–39) think they have enough experience to take risks.
+6. Regarding surfing, death statistics show that 69% of young men (aged 16–39) think they have enough experience to take risks.

 7. Surfers make up the majority of shark attack victims (53% of the total cases), according to surfing death statistics.